You can easily install WebMail Pro 8 on a cPanel server.

 If you're a hosting provider and wish to offer WebMail Pro 8 to your clients (instead of the current webmail software, or in addition to it), follow the instructions below.

 Note that current implementation of cPanel makes it impossible to use mobile sync when WebMail Pro 8 is installed via direct embedding.
-If, however, you don't need mobile sync, please feel free to proceed with the current method.
-For instance, mobile version will still work as it has nothing to do with mobile sync (which is actually CalDAV and CardDAV protocols support).
+Try installing from ZIP package instead.
+If, however, you don't need mobile sync or other advanced features, please feel free to proceed with the current method.

 Installing through direct embedding